 - Getting at least 7 hours sleep a night

-- Eating omega 3 rich foods OR omega 3 supplements
+- Eating omega 3 rich foods, OR taking omega 3 supplements

 - Avoid MSG